c0c0n3/teadal.proto/docs/arch/runtime/README.md

 - [Implementation][impl].
 Complements the abstract description with the software products that have been selected implement the above spec and also details the actual deployment process.
+- [Integration][int].
+Outlines how to integrate a cloud service into a Teadal cluster.

 [spec]: ./spec.md
 [impl]: ./implementation.md
+[int]: ./integration.md